zzzprojects/learn-orm/tutorials/fsharp/sets.md

 Console.WriteLine(set1)
 ```

 Conveniently, all instances of sets have an `Add` function.
-The `Add` returns a new set containing a new item, which makes it easy to add items together in this fashion.
+The `Add` returns a new set containing a new item making it easy to add items together in this fashion.

 You can convert lists and sequences into sets using use `Set.ofList` and `Set.ofSeq` to convert an entire collection into a set.